 Stay connected at the Virtual MAC!

-The Virtual MAC features #ArtTalkattheMAC, an online gallery, interviews with artists, and links to partner and community organizations to help you feel engaged and motivated.
+The Virtual MAC includes #ArtTalkattheMAC, Virtual Readers' Theater events, our first online Art Auction, an online gallery, interviews with artists, video links, and more.
 We're even gathering demos and tutorials to share with you online here.
 Have questions?
 Email us at [email protected]

 Monthly Meetings, currently via Zoom